Techtonique/survivalist/doc/index.rst

         :link: user_guide/index
         :link-type: doc

-        The user guide provides in-depth information on the key concepts of scikit-survival, an overview of available survival models, and hands-on examples.
+        The user guide provides in-depth information on the key concepts of survivalist, an overview of available survival models, and hands-on examples.

     .. grid-item-card:: API Reference :fas:`cogs`
         :link: api/index
         :link-type: doc

-        The reference guide contains a detailed description of the scikit-survival API.
+        The reference guide contains a detailed description of the survivalist API.
 It describes which classes and functions are available and what their parameters are.